 Atherosclerosis is a fairly common problem associated with aging.
-According to the University of Maryland Medical Center (UMMC), 80 to 90 percent of individuals over the age of 30 have some degree of atherosclerosis (UMMC, 2010).
 This condition can be prevented, and many successful treatment options exist.

-Atherosclerosis occurs when fat, cholesterol, and calcium harden in the arteries.
-Atherosclerosis can occur anywhere in the body, including the heart, legs, and kidneys.
+Atherosclerosis occurs when fat, cholesterol, and calcium harden in your arteries.
+Atherosclerosis can occur in an artery located anywhere in your body, including your heart, legs, and kidneys.

-This condition occurs when the coronary arteries of the heart become hard.
-The coronary arteries are blood vessels that provide the heart’s muscle tissue with oxygen and blood.
+Coronary artery disease occurs when the coronary arteries of your heart become hard.
+The coronary arteries are blood vessels that provide your heart’s muscle tissue with oxygen and blood.
 Plaque prevents blood flow to the heart.

 The carotid arteries are found in your neck and supply blood to your brain.
 These arteries may be compromised if plaque builds up in their walls.
-The lack of circulation may cause a decrease of blood and oxygen to the brain’s tissue and cells.
+The lack of circulation may reduce how much blood and oxygen reaches your brain’s tissue and cells.

 Your legs, arms, and lower body depend on your arteries to supply blood and oxygen to their tissues.
 Hardened arteries can cause circulation problems in these areas of the body.

-The renal arteries supply blood to the kidneys.
+The renal arteries supply blood to your kidneys.
 Kidneys filter waste products and extra water from your blood.
-When they cannot filter properly, waste products build up inside the renal arteries, making them hard.
-The hardened vessels may lead to kidney failure.
+Atherosclerosis of these arteries may lead to kidney failure.

-The following are common causes for hardening of the arteries.
+The following are common causes of hardening of the arteries:

-Cholesterol is a waxy, yellow substance that is found naturally in your body and also in certain foods you eat.
+Cholesterol is a waxy, yellow substance that’s found naturally in your body and also in certain foods you eat.
 This substance can increase in your blood and clog your arteries.
 It becomes a hard plaque that restricts or blocks blood circulation to your heart and other organs.